 While this surfacing material is very resistant to heat, scratches, and stains, we do encourage the use of trivets and hot pads.
 If you do decide to use quartz in a food prep area, make sure to use a cutting board when slicing or chopping, especially if using a serrated knife.
 All spills should be wiped up asap.

-Just like with quartz, we also distribute Corian® Solid Surface (also known as Corian®), which is the brand name of a solid surfacing material created by DuPont.
+We also distribute Corian® Solid Surface (also known as Corian®), which is the brand name of a solid surfacing material created by DuPont.
 This surfacing material lends itself to creative uses and innovative solutions, and pairs with other companies such as M.R.
 Walls.
 Corian® Solid Surface can be cut, routed, drilled, sculpted, and bent.

 Now with 116 colors, the ever-evolving color palette allows everyone to create their dream space.